FractalZeroShadow/The-CoRE-Loom/ETHICAL_GUIDELINES.md

 **The framework explicitly states its current validation status** (see /VALIDATION/Current_Status.md: Resonance Score 2.1, zero WEDGE events, pre-validation phase).

-If you use it, **acknowledge this honestly**.
+If you use it, **please acknowledge this honestly**.
 Don't claim it's "proven science."

 ---